kentcdodds/old-kentcdodds.com/content/blog/understanding-reacts-key-prop/index.md

 purposes.
 For components, this means that React will run cleanup on effects (or `componentWillUnmount`), then it will run state initializers (or the `constructor`) and effect callbacks (or `componentDidMount`).

+> NOTE: effect cleanup actually happens _after_ the new component has been
+> mounted, but before the next effect callback is run.

 Here's a simple example of this working in a counter: